The Certificate in First Nation Applied Lands Mangement (CFNALM)

 The Certificate in Applied Lands Management creates a practical skillset in surveying, mapping, GIS, planning and parcel/boundary principles.
 The focus of this program is on applied land management - surveying, mapping, boundary principles and land use planning, and culminate in a project that applies the skills learned to an existing issue in each student`s community.

-The program will be of interest to people in First Nation taxation and development roles; those doing business with First Nations; and local, provincial or federal government employees involved with First Nation taxation systems.
+The program will be of interest to people in First Nation lands management and development roles; those doing business with First Nations; and local, provincial or federal government employees involved with First Nation lands management systems.

 All courses will be tailored to the environments of the First Nation communities of the students.
 Much of this will involve an open dialogue between students and instructors on what planning, mapping and data capture/surveying methods would most effectively work in their home communities.

 Mapping I (Geographic Information Systems)

 Spatial models, GIS databases, data input and editing.
 The incorporation of First Nation spatial knowledge/data: oral histories; traditional and ecological knowledge; customary/traditional holdings; sacred sites; environmentally sensitive areas.
 Drafting using CAD and commercial GIS software: coordinate systems; plan/map design; topographical mapping; reproduction of plans.